nicoversity/unity_3dradarchart/README.md

 * `3DRadarChart-extended`: Extended setup to support VR and Leap Motion interaction.

 For both provided `Scenes`, please have a look into the `Demo_3DRadarChart.cs` script to gain a practical usage example in source code.

+### Quickstart guide

+In order to setup a new Unity project and try the provided demo scene (*basic*), simply follow these steps:

+1. Create a new Unity project using the normal *3D* template, preferably using Unity version 2019.2.x or higher.
+2. Import all contents of the downloaded `nicoversity-unity_3dradarchart-basic.unitypackage` package, by navigating to `Assets -- Import Package -- Custom Package...` in your Unity menu, and selected the package.
+3. Once the import is complete, open the demo scene by navigating to the `Assets/nicoversity/threedimradarchart/_scenes/` directory in your Unity project, and open `3DRadarChart-basic.unity`.
+4. Push the `Play` button in Unity, and initialize a *3D Radar Chart* from the provided example data by pressing the `Q` key on your keyboard. (*Note*: The GameObject representing the newly created *3D Radar Chart* is named `TDRCInterface_1`, and attached as a Child GameObject to `DEMO_3DRadarChart` in the Scene Hierarchy.)
+5. Once loaded, basic keyboard interaction is possible using the following keys:
+    * `A` - Toggle focus on/off
+    * `Left / Right Arrow` - Rotate left and right
+    * `Up / Down Arrow` - Move *Time Slice* up and down in the time-series data
+    * `S` - Iterate through time range selection states
+6. (*Optional*) Investigate the `Demo_3DRadarChart.cs` script, attached to the `Demo_3DRadarChart` GameObject in the Scene Hierarchy.
+This should serve as a good starting point to investigate the implementation and provided features of the *3D Radar Chart*.

+In order to try the VR and Leap Motion demo setup, simply follow the steps above, but refer to the `-extended` named files.
+Considering you are using a *HTC Vive* (v1) with a *Leap Motion* controller attached, and have the appropriate firmware installed (see [Dependencies](#Dependencies)), it should work out of the box.

 ## Media